mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Finding:** Nexora generated strong marketplace activity across the operating period, but growth is not translating into sustainable customer value.
 The platform is producing transaction volume without the retention infrastructure to compound it.

 **Evidence:** Total GMV reached R$15.42M against an R$18.0M target, a shortfall of R$2.58M.
 Customer retention is 2.9%, late delivery is 6.8%, and GMV leakage is R$97.24K.
-Average Order Value is R$159.8, broadly in line with the R$160 benchmark but slightly below target, confirming that the commercial problem is not driven by basket size alone.
-The larger issue is frequency and retention.
+Average Order Value of R$172 is above the R$160 benchmark, confirming that the commercial problem is not low basket size.
+It is frequency and retention.

 **Business Impact:** The platform is acquiring customers, processing their first order, and then losing them.
 With 97.1% of customers making only one purchase, Nexora is operating as a one-time transaction engine rather than a marketplace that builds compounding customer value.
 Every incremental investment in acquisition produces exactly one order before the relationship ends.